madskristiansen/lighttpd-minimal/README.md

 To add new modules, you need to add them to the `resources/plugin-static.h` and rebuild the image.

+The default configuration will dump access- and server-logs to `/dev/stderr`, so logs are easy to collect in case this is being executed inside a cluster with centralized logging (e.g. with [fluentd](https://www.fluentd.org/)).
+To change any configuration option, modify the `lighttpd.conf` or the relevant configureation in `conf.d` and rebuild the image.

 ## Build

 Clone the source: